 Naperville is a city that is located in the state of Illinois.
 It is located within both Will and DuPage counties.
 Naperville, which is a suburb of Chicago, has been on many lists by various publications, including being named one of the safest cities in the country and ranking as one of the best cities for retirement, among other accolades.
-Recent estimates put the population of Naperville at 147,122.

 In 1839, Naper’s Settlement was designated as the county seat for DuPage County.
 In 1857, the Village of Naperville was established and was later reincorporated as a city in 1890.
 As the 1900s arrived, the city continued to grow.
-The city, like many in the United States, faced its own share of troubles, including a train collision in 1946 that has been deemed as one of the worst in history.
+The city, like many in the United States, faced its share of troubles, including a train collision in 1946 that was deemed as one of the worst in history.

 The city’s population grew significantly beginning in the 1960s and continued through the 1980s and 1990s after the Ronald Reagan Memorial Tollway was constructed.
 Chicago’s metro area also helped fuel population growth with the addition of jobs and new corporations in the area, including Western Electric, Bell Labs and Nicor.